Selenium commands, often called selenese,

 Downloads

-The Selenese HTML syntax can be used to write and run tests without requiring knowledge of a programming language.
-With a basic knowledge of selenese and Selenium-IDE you can quickly produce and run testcases.
+and run tests without requiring knowledge of a programming language.
+With a

 Test Suites

-A test suite is a collection of tests.
-Often one will run all the tests in a test suite as one continuous batch-job.
+one will run all the tests in a test suite as one continuous batch-job.

-When using Selenium-IDE, test suites also can be defined using a simple HTML file.
+be defined using a simple HTML file.
 The syntax again is simple.
-An HTML table defines a list of tests where each row defines the filesystem path to each test.
-An example tells it all.
+An HTML table

 <html>